aminography/PrimeDatePicker/README.md

 ### Customizing Texts

-If you want to change some texts in `PrimeDatePicker`, the current solution is to define some strings in your project's `strings.xml` with equal name defined in the library's `strings.xml`, to override them.
+If you want to change some texts in `PrimeDatePicker`, such as a button text, the current solution is to define some strings in your project's `strings.xml` with equal name defined in the library's `strings.xml`, to override them.

 <br/>